gagin/gar_tool/README.md

 ## <a id="parallel-execution"></a>Parallel Execution

 Parallel execution is an important consideration, especially when working with large file sets.
-The tool picks files in no particular order from the source directory until all are completed (i.e., `DATA` table contains records for all file-chunk pairs with the current `--comment` label).
+The tool picks files in no particular order from the source directory until all are completed (i.e., `DATA` table contains records for all file-chunk pairs with the current `--run_tag` label).
 You can interrupt it with `Ctrl-C` and resume later.
-Note: When using `Ctrl-C`, Python will display an error message.
-This is normal and does not indicate data corruption.
-A future update will address this behavior.

 It appears to run fine with two parallel instances and even while inspecting the database with DB Browser.
 Editing and saving changes in DB Browser does not interfere with execution.